 More and more couples are using Pinterest to visualize the look and feel of their perfect wedding, “pinning” photos of flowers, decorations, centerpieces and more to their virtual wedding board.
 Help guests share your vision by installing a Pinterest board widget.
 You can even create a group board so that guests can recommend flowers, hair styles, dresses and more.
 (Don’t worry, you don’t have to take their advice!)

-According to TheKnot.com, the average couple spends $443 on invitations.
+According to TheKnot.com, the average couple spent $462 on invitations last year.
 Save money and paper by creating an online RSVP form.
 RSVPify allows users to create an online RSVP form that’s embeddable on your own website.